assetswap/doc-meme/core-features/dashboard.md

 | 0-19 | Danger | Multiple warning signs, likely scam |

 ## Dashboard Views

+Navigate between different views to access specific features.
+Use the [Portfolio](portfolio.md) view to manage your holdings, switch to [Market Discovery](market-discovery.md) to find new opportunities, or use [AI Chat](ai-chat.md) for quick actions.

 ### Main Token List
 Displays all tokens with: